When you’re a small puppy in a big world, a lot of things can be scary – especially when you’re experiencing them for the first time.

 Sometimes, people might be in a motorized scooter or wheelchair, or using a bike or other equipment your puppy may have never seen or heard before.

 “Make sure you’re carrying some ‘payment’ with you – treats or their regular kibble, to reward them when they encounter something new, to help make it a positive experience.”

 Rewarding every new experience with praise and positive associations can help your puppy look forward to meeting more people and experiencing new things, Monteith says.

-Want to receive more news stories like this, right in your inbox?
-Use the form below to subscribe to Anim@ls, our monthly news alert.
+Want to receive more articles like this, right in your inbox?
+Use the form below to subscribe for updates.